shereenwalid/7SEPT/README.md

 ---

-Same three checks as before when reviewing their AI's output: no agent bypassing the RAI proxy, the BigQuery lookup not styled as an LLM call, and the parallel branch actually rendered as parallel (AI tools often flatten it into a sequential chain).
+Same three checks as before when reviewing their AI's output: no agent bypassing the RAI proxy, the BigQuery lookup not styled as an LLM call, and the parallel branch actually rendered as parallel (AI tools often flatten it into a sequential chain)

+.Here is a clean, standard block you can copy and paste directly into your architecture documentation.
+Component: Google Cloud Logging
+ * Architecture Overview:
+   Google Cloud Logging serves as the centralized, project-wide log management system.
+Application stdout and stderr streams, along with Cloud Run execution and audit logs, are ingested directly into system-managed regional Log Buckets (_Default / _Required).
+ * Purpose:
+   Captures real-time system events, application outputs, and audit logs to provide unified observability, debugging, and operational troubleshooting across all Cloud Run services.
+ * Architectural Notes & Considerations:
+   > Note: Cloud Logging stores all system and application events as a continuous stream of structured entries rather than isolated, discrete files on disk.
+While this allows fast querying across all application data, logs are not segregated into separate files per session.
+Log retention in the default bucket is set to 30 days before automatic purge; long-term archiving requires routing to Cloud Storage or BigQuery.
+   >